 click for more images

-This is a truly attractive - and actually very rarely encountered! - 20-mm.-sized miniature of a: 'Spanienkreuz mit Schwerten in Gold' (or: Spanish cross in gold with swords) being a very attractive non-maker-marked- and/or very detailed and pronounced example that comes in a wonderfull condition.
-The neat and very detailed 'Halbminiatur' - which comes mounted on its functional (copper-coloured- and long-sized-) pin is a superb golden-coloured- and/or pronounced (and 'Buntmetall'-based-) specimen.
-The award truly retains all of its golden-toned (ie. minimally darkened-) finish and is IMO only minimally worn (but was certainly never cleaned nor polished).
-The attractive piece originates from a private household in Germany and was never in collectors'-hands.
-Simply a superb example of this rarely encountered and/or very decorative miniature-award which is IMO accordingly priced!
+This is a truly attractive - and actually not that easily encountered! - so-called: 'Spanienkreuz ohne Schwerten in Bronze' (or: Spanish cross in bronze without swords) being a neat non-maker-marked example that was produced by a to date unidentified maker and that comes in an overall very nice and (IMO only moderately used ie. worn-), condition.
+The neat and very detailed award - which comes mounted on its functional (copper-coloured- and typical 'flute-shaped'-) pin and/or catch (-set-up) - and is a highly-detailed, bronze-coloured- and/or pronounced (and IMO 'Buntmetall'-based-) specimen.
+The award truly retains all of its bronze-toned (ie. somewhat darkened-) bronze-toned finish and was IMO only moderately worn (but was certainly never cleaned nor polished).
+The piece originates from a private household in Germany and was never before in collectors'-hands: : it was found together with the 'Flottenkriegsabzeichen' that I offer under number: 46807: both awards belonged with certainty to the same soldier.
+Simply a very attractive example of this fairly scarcely encountered and/or very decorative award which is IMO accordingly priced!

 website designed and maintained by Concept500